 Check fraud is one of the largest challenges facing businesses and financial institutions today.
-With the advancement of computer technology it increasingly easy for criminals, either independently or in organized gangs, to manipulate checks in such a way as to deceive innocent victims expecting value in exchange for their money.
+With the advancement of computer technology, it is increasingly easy for criminals, either independently or in organized gangs, to manipulate checks in such a way as to deceive innocent victims into expecting value in exchange for their money.

 Types of Check Fraud:

 - Forgery: For a business, forgery typically takes place when an employee issues a check without proper authorization.
 Criminals will also steal a check, endorse it and present it for payment at a retail location or at the bank teller window, probably using bogus personal identification.

 - Counterfeiting and Alteration: Counterfeiting can either mean wholly fabricating a check --using readily available desktop publishing equipment consisting of a personal computer, scanner, sophisticated software, and high-grade laser printer -- or simply duplicating a check with advanced color photocopiers.